misfo/Shell-Turtlestein/README.md

 Shell Turtlestein
 =================

-A quick and simple way to run arbitrary shell commands in Sublime Text 2.
+A quick and simple way to run arbitrary shell commands in Sublime Text.

 Mr. Turtlestein acts as a more flexible alternative to Sublime's build systems.
 Commands run in your project's directory: